The white German Shepherd is a standout dog.

-The moment you see your first all white German Shepherd dog, you will know this is a dog worth remembering!
+The moment you see your first all white German Shepherd Dog, you will know he is worth remembering!

-With their incredible plush white coats, alert erect ears, soulful eyes and trademark goofy grin, the white GSD, as some enthusiasts have nicknamed this dog, is simply unforgettable.
+They have incredible plush white coats, erect ears, soulful eyes and a trademark goofy grin.

-But still, if you do decide the pure white German Shepherd is the dog for you, you will need to be prepared for lots of inbound curiosity and questions.
+If you do decide the pure white German Shepherd is the dog for you, be prepared for lots of inbound curiosity and questions.

 You will also need to be prepared to take lots of walks, as the white German Shepherd has the same high activity needs as other purebred dog breeds born and bred to work.

-This thorough overview of the white GSD background, temperament, personality, health issues, grooming and enrichment needs is designed to help you decide if a white German Shepherd is the right canine companion for you!
+This thorough overview of the white GSD will help you decide if a white German Shepherd is the right canine companion for you!

-In the past, because it takes a deliberate and consistent breeding strategy to reliably produce all white German Shepherd puppies, sometimes white puppies would pop up amongst a litter of puppies bearing the more common black and earth tones coloration.
+Historically, white puppies would sometimes pop up amongst a litter of puppies bearing the more common black and earth tones.

 Breeders often didn’t know what to make of these white puppies, and some (erroneously) assumed the white coloration denoted a weaker dog.

 During World War II Hitler himself decided white was not a proper German Shepherd coloration.

 Efforts began to erase all traces of white coat genes, but thankfully this didn’t catch on in many places outside of Germany.